FloWuenne/fusion-benchmarking-scripts/05_generate_report/README.md

 <details>
 <summary>Run overview</summary>
 This section contains detailed information about the runs included in the report.
 It features a sortable and filterable table with technical details such as version numbers for pipelines and Nextflow, as well as information about the compute environment setup.
 Below the table, bar plots provide a visual comparison of key performance characteristics at the pipeline level.

+- **Accurate compute cost**: The total expense incurred by Nextflow tasks for AWS elastic compute instances (EC2) consumed during workflow execution, including both actively used and idle but allocated resources, retrieved from the AWS cost and usage report.
+This does not include cost for the Nextflow head job or any costs other than EC2 (S3 transfer costs, VPC costs, FSx costs etc.).
+- **Accurate used cost**: The cost of vCPU and memory resources that were actually allocated to and consumed by Amazon ECS tasks during the workflow execution period.
+- **Accurate unused cost**: The cost of vCPU and memory resources that were allocated to EC2 instances but remained unutilized by ECS tasks during the workflow execution period.
+This represents capacity that was reserved and paid for but was not used.
+- **Total run time**: The cumulative execution duration across all Nextflow tasks used in the workflow, calculated by summing the run time of all individual tasks.
+- **CPU efficiency**: The percentage of allocated CPU resources that were actively utilized during task execution, calculated as (CPU time consumed / CPU time allocated) × 100%.
+Higher percentages indicate better utilization of provisioned CPU capacity.
+- **Memory efficiency**: The percentage of allocated memory that was actively used during task execution, calculated as (memory consumed / memory allocated) × 100%.
+Higher percentages indicate better utilization of provisioned memory resources.

 </details>
 <br>